How do young people learn empathy and sympathy?

 As we interact with others, we assume their personas as our own—effectively trying on a variety of selves for size—and see if any of them, singly or in combination, might be a good fit for us.

-I go on to note that our youngest are particularly adept at this:
+I note in The Philosophy of Childing that our youngest are particularly adept at this:

 Not only do children make it a habit of taking on the roles of “real” others, but they assume the role of imagined or fictional characters as well.
 Janet Wilde Astington at the Institute of Child Study is among leading developmental specialists who observe that pretend play, pretense, role play, are dual exercises by children in further cultivating empathy and in creating a satisfying self-image.
 It enables children to step in others’ shoes, experiment with alternative states of mind and well-being (or unwell being).
 It hones their ability to understand different sets of beliefs, values, and feelings.